 The Company is a biopharmaceutical company engaged in the research, development and commercialization of human therapeutics.
-Through its subsidiary, Medicure International, Inc., the Company has rights to the commercial product AGGRASTAT® Injection (tirofiban hydrochloride) in the United States and its territories (Puerto Rico, U.S. Virgin Islands, and Guam).
-AGGRASTAT®, a glycoprotein GP Ilb/Illa receptor antagonist, is used for the treatment of acute coronary syndrome including unstable angina, which is characterized by chest pain when one is at rest, and non-Q-wave myocardial infarction.
+Through its subsidiary Medicure International, Inc., the Company has rights to the commercial product AGGRASTAT® Injection (tirofiban hydrochloride) in the United States and its territories (Puerto Rico, U.S. Virgin Islands, and Guam).
+AGGRASTAT®, a glycoprotein GP Ilb/Illa receptor antagonist, is used for the treatment of acute coronary syndrome including unstable angina, which is characterized by chest pain when one is at rest, and non Q wave myocardial infarction.

-On September 30, 2019 the Company acquired ownership of ZYPITAMAGTM from Cadila Healthcare Ltd., India ("Zydus") for the U.S. and Canadian markets.
-The Company previously had acquired U.S. marketing rights with a profit-sharing arrangement on December 14, 2017.
-With this acquisition the Company obtained full control of the product including marketing and pricing negotiation for ZYPITAMAGTM.
-ZYPITAMAGTM is used for the treatment of patients with primary hyperlipidemia or mixed dyslipidemia and was approved in July 2017 by the U.S. Food and Drug Administration ("FDA") for sale and marketing in the United States.
-On May 1, 2018 ZYPITAMAGTM was made available in retail pharmacies throughout the United States.
+In September 2019 the Company acquired ownership of ZYPITAMAG® from Cadila Healthcare Ltd., India ("Zydus") for the U.S. and Canadian markets.
+Under terms of the agreement, the Company previously had acquired U.S. marketing rights with a profit-sharing arrangement in December 2017.
+With this acquisition the Company obtained full control of the product including marketing and pricing negotiation for ZYPITAMAG®.
+ZYPITAMAG® is used for the treatment of patients with primary hyperlipidemia or mixed dyslipidemia and was approved in July 2017 by the U.S. Food and Drug Administration ("FDA") for sale and marketing in the United States.
+On May 1, 2018 ZYPITAMAG® was made available in retail pharmacies throughout the United States.